CynicDog/CynicDog.github.io/_posts/2024-06-12-quarkus-deploy-with-github-actions.md

 ---
 layout: post
-title: Continuous Deployment on Quarkus Application using Github Actions
+title: Continuous Deployment of a Quarkus Application Using GitHub Actions
 date: 2024-06-12 21:46:01 +09:00
 categories: [DevOps, GKE]
 tags: [quarkus, java, gke, githubaction, jib]
 ---

-> In this post, we will explore how to set up a GitHub Actions workflow for continuously deploying a Quarkus application to Google Kubernetes Engine (GKE).
-This guide will walk you through each step of the GitHub Actions configuration, ensuring your Quarkus application is seamlessly deployed to GKE.
+> In this post, we'll explore how to set up a GitHub Actions workflow for continuously deploying a Quarkus application to Google Kubernetes Engine (GKE).
+This guide will walk you through each step of the configuration process, ensuring that your Quarkus application is seamlessly deployed to GKE.

 ## Workflow Configuration Overview

 The GitHub Actions workflow is defined in a YAML file.
-Here’s a breakdown of the key components and steps involved in the workflow:
+Here’s a breakdown of the key components and steps involved:

 ### 1. Triggering the Workflow

-The workflow is triggered manually using the `workflow_dispatch` event.
-This allows you to start the deployment process on demand.
+The workflow is triggered manually using the `workflow_dispatch` event, allowing you to start the deployment process on demand.

 ```yaml
 on: